datlife/tensorflow-on-nvidia-jetson/build_from_source.md

 -----
 ## 2. Install protobuf

-For grpc-java, it requires new version of protobuf
+In order to install grpc-java, we need new version of protobuf
 ```shell
 cd $HOME
 git clone https://github.com/google/protobuf.git